 Ecommerce UX is an iterative process

 The job of user experience design is never done.
-You try something out in your store, analyze it, then make tweaks and improvements.
+You should always be experimenting with your store’s features, analyzing your successes, then making tweaks and improvements.

 Sometimes you’ll get things wrong and revert the change.
 Other times, you’ll strike gold and think about how you can implement the learning elsewhere on your site.

 Through this process, you’ll learn a lot about your customers across segments and stages of their journey.
 But ultimately, investing in your ecommerce UX ensures you meet your customers in a way that makes shopping with you a breeze.